ERA 1: from CREATION to the FALL

 Each person studying the Bible is faced with these sorts of issues.
 They raise many stimulating and interesting questions.
 Vast amounts have been written about them that I enjoy exploring!

 However, my first priority here is to study the Bible as it is without attempting to make it answer a lot of questions it is not primarily addressing.
 My approach is to examine the biblical text first and try to see what it is emphasizing.
 I only mention other issues if they relate to what the Bible itself presents as the “main game”.7

 1A(intro)7 Prior reading of Genesis 1 – 3 and personal ideas about it

 My own method has been first to carefully read the whole biblical section (GEN 1 – 3).
 Then I jot notes about anything that seemed important or ideas arising from this initial study.

-By going FIRST directly at the biblical text itself fills my mind with what it says.
+By reading the biblical text FIRST, fills my mind with what it says.
 This gives me an initial “frame of reference” for all further thinking and researching.
 It also challenges my prior thoughts about what it says.
 To be true to the Bible often requires changing previous ideas! [see CA8 to CA10].

 I would at least urge you to read Genesis 1 – 3 first, just to get familiar with what it says, before starting on Chart 1A.
 Perhaps you would also find my note-jotting method a good way to begin.